| How We Hold On

 and chose us as His own.
 I go to sleep listing proofs that your exit was murder.

-up in the night, in the limbo between sleep and waking, expecting you to be
+I wakeup in the night, in the limbo between sleep and waking, expecting you to be

 sitting in the